BoltTranslate/Translate/README.md

 ### Configuration

-1. Add the `locales` block to the extension configuration with your locales, the first one is the default locale and must be the same as bolts own locale:
+1. Modify the `locales` block in the extension configuration to suit your needs.
+The first one is the default locale and must be the same as bolts own locale:

     ```
     locales: